 An Introduction to L&BR Signalling

 This page provides a general introduction to the Signalling of the former Lynton and Barnstaple Railway (L&BR).
-Other pages in RailWest cover specific L&BR signalling topics in more detail - click here for an L&BR Index.
+Other pages in RailWest cover specific L&BR signalling topics in more detail; click here for an L&BR Index, or click here for more general historical details about the L&BR and a Bibliography.

 The L&BR was opened at a relatively late date in terms of railway construction in Great Britain.
-The whole line was opened at the same time and it was never extended nor subject to major alterations.
-Consequently it was signalled throughout at the beginning by a single contractor, which meant that the signalling installations all conformed to a consistent style.
-Unlike some other railways, the L&BR did not have various signalling installations added intermittently over the years by different contractors to different styles.
-The firm of Evans O'Donnell (EoD) of Chippenham were chosen as the signalling contractor for the L&BR and so all the signalling equipment originally used reflected the practice of that company.
-After the takeover of the line by the Southern Railway (SR) in 1923 some different equipment did appear as a result of alterations and general maintenance.
-More information can be found in the separate RailWest page on L&BR Signals.
+The whole line was opened at the same time and it was signalled throughout at the beginning by a single contractor, which meant that all the original signalling installations conformed to a consistent style.
+The firm of Evans O'Donnell (EoD) of Chippenham were chosen as the signalling contractor for the L&BR and so all the original signalling equipment reflected the practice of that company.
+The railway was never extended nor subject to major alterations, so the L&BR did not have a variety of signalling installations added intermittently over the years by different contractors to different styles.
+However after the takeover of the line by the Southern Railway (SR) in 1923 some different equipment did appear as a result of minor alterations and general maintenance.

 The use of 'economic' Facing Point Locks was a feature of the original signalling on the L&BR which merits further comment.
 It is a requirement of signalling installations for any points over which passenger trains pass in a facing direction to be properly secured to prevent accidental movement under the train.
 For convenience and ease of operation this is achieved usually by means of a device called a 'Facing Point Lock' (FPL), which usually takes the form of a large bolt located between the rails which engages with a notch in a stretcher bar between the point blades to prevent them moving.
 Normally a FPL would be operated from the controlling signal-box by a separate lever and rodding from that which worked the points themselves, but as that adds to the cost of a signalling installation some railways (including the L&BR) saved money by using 'economic' FPLs.
 The basis of an economic FPL was that it was worked by the same lever and rodding as that which worked the associated points, thereby saving money (hence the term 'economic') by avoiding the need for the second lever and additional rodding.